-Yesterday I picked up a copy of Andreas Köstenberger’s new book, Excellence: The Character of God and the Pursuit of Scholarly Virtue.
-I’m only in the earliest pages, so this is by no means a review (though you can almost certainly expect one), but you know a book’s got you hooked when you notice the first chapter’s subtitle:
+A few years ago, I picked up a copy of Andreas Köstenberger’s new book, Excellence: The Character of God and the Pursuit of Scholarly Virtue.
+You know how a book has you hooked?
+When the first subtitle messes with your head:

 “The character of God is the grounds of all human excellence.”

 Read that again and let it really sink in.
 It’s going to start messing with you right about…